Make a difference from day one!

 This is a leadership role and with your team leaders you will model a culture of compassion, care, courage, commitment, communication and competence.
 The role will include providing support and mentorship; drawing the best from our staff and improving the quality of care received by patients at HMP Bullingdon.

-As the Inpatients Manager at HMP Bullingdon you will be innovative, bringing fresh ideas and solutions to the challenges of proving healthcare in a prison that is also changing its focus to a remand and resettlement prison; you will see men at beginning and end of their time in prisons, both are times of transition in the community and require a coordinated approach to continuity of care with other services.
+As the Unit Manager for our inpatients at HMP Bullingdon you will be innovative, bringing fresh ideas and solutions to the challenges of proving healthcare in a prison that is also changing its focus to a remand and resettlement prison; you will see men at beginning and end of their time in prisons, both are times of transition in the community and require a coordinated approach to continuity of care with other services.

 You’ll receive an annual salary of £34,000 - £40,000 FTE - depending on experience; free DBS check, free uniform, free mandatory training, indemnity cover, CPD and re-validation support.